daehiff/qubo-max-smti/README.md

 To install the dependencies: `pipenv install`

-To run the source code: `pipenv run python main.p`
+To run the source code: `pipenv run python main.py`

 ## Enviroment